aarddict/desktop/doc/aarddict.rst

 User Interface Language
 =======================
-Currently Aard Dictionary interface is available in English (default) and Russian.
+Currently Aard Dictionary user interface is available in English, Russian and Greek.
 User interface language should be selected automatically based on system's locale.
 System settings can be overridden by starting Aard Dictionary from command line like this::